royg-collab/Face-Gender-Classification/README.md

 # Face Gender Classification with MobileNetV3-Small + SE Attention

-A lightweight, accurate deep learning model for gender classification using facial images.
-This project combines **MobileNetV3-Small** with **Squeeze-and-Excitation (SE) Attention** to enhance feature extraction while maintaining efficiency.
+This project aims to build a lightweight and accurate deep learning model for gender classification from facial images using the MobileNetV3-Small architecture enhanced with Squeeze-and-Excitation (SE) attention.
+The model is trained and evaluated on a dataset organized into gender-based subfolders ("male" and "female").

 ---